Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-publish.md

 Make sure the "View/Download" and "Add/Repackage" boxes are checked, and then select "Save".

-## Step 3: Build Your Package
+## Step 3: Build Your R Package

-Next, we will build our CRAN packages.
-More information on developing CRAN packages can be found in [the official documentation](https://cran.r-project.org/web/packages/rcompendium/vignettes/developing_a_package.html).
+Next, we will build our R packages.
+More information on developing these can be found in [the official documentation](https://cran.r-project.org/web/packages/rcompendium/vignettes/developing_a_package.html).

 To build your package, you'll first need `devtools` installed.
 To do this enter: